 A Crash Course in IIoT and AI Technology

 Synnex Metrodata Indonesia (SMI), an IoT solutions aggregator, offers end-to-end solutions and training programs to deploy them that help SIs get up to speed fast.
-Erdi Chin, Director of IoT and Product Solutions at SMI, says there are two types of SIs in Indonesia who need the company’s experience and expertise: Operational technology (OT) experts and IT service providers.
+Herianto, Director of IoT and Cloud Business Development at SMI, says there are two types of SIs in Indonesia who need the company’s experience and expertise: Operational technology (OT) experts and IT service providers.

 But those who deploy OT systems aren’t familiar with the IT integration required for the digital transformation projects their customers need.
 And SIs specializing in IT may lack a detailed understanding of the manufacturing side of business operations.

 “To deliver true end-to-end solutions, the OT and IT skillsets need to be combined,” explains Herianto.
 So SMI helps upgrade OT SIs’ IT skills, enabling them to implement sophisticated smart factory solutions.
 And the company teaches IT-focused SIs about OT.